 Frida Kahlo Museum: We hear it’s cool, but go early or buy tickets online.
 The lines were around the block by the time we got there, so we just admired it from outside (and then went to eat, obviously).

 La Plaza de Belles Artes: A rad museum in centro historico.
 We had a great time looking at Deigo Rivera’s and revolution-inspired art.

 Check out the markets: We visited quite a few (mostly indoor) markets.
 Hold onto your valuables and get lost in the rows of pinatas, food stalls and clothing boutiques.

 Just walk: Mexico city is like Europe…in Mexico?
 The architecture is phenomenal and the best way to see it is to just explore!

-Luckily for us, we sat next to a Mexico City local- born and raised- who had very little control over the volume of his voice.
+Luckily for us, during our first trip there we sat next to a Mexico City local on the plane- born and raised- who had very little control over the volume of his voice.
 He was a very interesting businessman and spent the entire flight from Nicaragua to Mexico City shouting with/talking to an English boy sitting next to him.
 Elliott napped and I eavesdropped.
 Between him and some blogs I read, I learned some rad tips:

 There is an area with “authentic taxi” stands- look for signs to there.
 Once there, people at different booths will just start shouting at you.
 Pick one that you like and tell them where you are going.
 You will pay, get a receipt and you will then walk outside and look for your taxi company where you get in the car, wait in line and they take you to your destination.
 Other than a little wait, we had no issues and the raddest taxi driver ever who I loved.